cloud-gov/cf-cdn-service-broker/README.md

 Create in progress.
 Use 'cf services' or 'cf service my-cdn-route' to check operation status.
 ```

 CloudFront can forward up to 10 custom headers.
-Because this broker automatically forwards the `Host` header when not using a [custom origin](#custom-origins), you can whitelist up to nin headers by default; if using a custom origin, you can whitelist up to 10 headers.
+Because this broker automatically forwards the `Host` header when not using a [custom origin](#custom-origins), you can whitelist up to nine headers by default; if using a custom origin, you can whitelist up to 10 headers.
 If you want to exceed this limit or forward all headers, you can use a wildcard:

 ```bash
 $ cf create-service cdn-route cdn-route my-cdn-route \